nightstalker6669/CM2/README.md

 # CM2 Application

 ## Overview
-The CM2 application is a Lua script that facilitates interaction with the Minecolonies mod via the CC:tweaked mod and the colony integrator from the Advanced Peripherals mod in Minecraft.
-It provides a comprehensive method for gathering and supplying information about citizens in a Minecolonies colony.
+The CM2 application is a Lua script designed for the Minecraft mod CC:tweaked, enhancing the minecolonies experience.
+It interfaces with the colony integrator provided by the advanced peripherals mod to gather and supply data about a Minecolonies colony.
+Main functionalities include real-time citizen data retrieval and in-memory data management.

 ## Features
-- Information retrieval about citizens using `getCitizens()` function.
+- Real-time retrieval of citizen information from a Minecolonies colony.
-- In-memory storage of citizen information.
+- In-memory storage system for quick access and manipulation of citizen data.
-- Real-time data provision to other Lua scripts.
+- A logging mechanism that records all actions made by the script.
-- Detailed action logging and a toggleable debug mode.
+- Toggleable debug mode for advanced logging and troubleshooting.

 ## User Stories
-- Users can retrieve information about citizens in the colony.
+- Users can access information about citizens in a Minecraft colony through the `getCitizens()` function.
-- The script avoids using persistent data storage, ensuring that data is held in memory only.
+- Citizen data is stored temporarily in memory, removed from persistence concerns.
-- Real-time citizen information can be supplied to other Lua scripts on demand.
+- Real-time citizen information is available for other Lua scripts.
-- All script actions are logged for review.
-- Users can toggle the debug mode for additional logging details useful in troubleshooting.
+- Developers have access to a log of all script actions.
+- Debug mode can be easily activated for in-depth script analysis.

-## Technologies
+## Technologies Used
-- Lua programming language.
+- Lua Programming Language
+- CC:Tweaked (ComputerCraft modification)
-- Minecraft mods: CC:Tweaked, Advanced Peripherals, and Minecolonies.
+- Advanced Peripherals Mod
+- Minecolonies Mod

 ## File Structure
 ```